Online MBA Programs in Business Analytics

 As of May 2018, operations research analysts earned an average of $83,990 annually.
-This career is in high demand, and job opportunities for this career are expected to increase 27% by the year 2026.
+This career is in high demand, and this career’s job opportunities are expected to increase by 27% by the year 2026.

 Should I get an online MBA in Business Analytics?

-When considering an online MBA in business analytics, it can be helpful to make some of the considerations listed below to ensure that this online MBA program is right for you.
+When considering an online MBA in business analytics, it can help make some of the considerations listed below to ensure that this online MBA program is right for you.

 Online MBA in Business Analytics vs. an online MBA in Data Science

-While there are similarities between the two fields of study, data science is focused on the science of collecting data using statistics and algorithms, while business analytics is less science-based and more focused on the analysis of business statistics and how to extract insight from those statistics.
-While data science requires a lot of coding and technical knowledge, business analytics is more focused on statistics, and although it does require technical knowledge, it doesn’t involve much, if any, coding.
+While there are similarities between the two fields of study, data science is focused on the science of collecting data using statistics and algorithms.
+At the same time, business analytics is less science-based and more focused on analyzing business statistics and how to extract insight from those statistics.
+While data science requires a lot of coding and technical knowledge, business analytics is more focused on statistics.
+Although it does require technical knowledge, it doesn’t involve much, if any, coding.

 Are you comfortable with learning about computer language and technical applications?

 As mentioned earlier, business analytics is a field of study that requires technical knowledge.
-Students are required to learn computer languages including C++, Java, SQL and Python, as well as how to manage and implement technical directives.
+Students must learn computer languages, including C++, Java, SQL, and Python, and manage and implement technical directives.
 Those who aren’t comfortable with technology may find there is another specialization that suits them better.

 Are you interested in managing other employees?

 Graduates of online MBA programs in any specialization finish their education with a vast knowledge of business management.
 The skills they learn in their program are designed to prepare them for managing people in a position related to the specialization they obtain their degree in.
 If management isn’t a part of your career goals, a master’s degree may be something to consider instead.